Podcast: Play in new window | Embed

-This week’s podcast comes from a very painful place, as those words, “I am not enough,” are ones host Marisa Donnelly repeated to herself when she was younger.
-This week she shares the truth about overcoming the anxiety and fear of her own insecurities, and explores ways we can be encouraged and quit speaking negatively to ourselves.
-Rather than focusing on the pursuit of being enough, she challenges listeners to walk into a space of ‘being.’
+In this episode, I’m sharing the truth about overcoming the anxiety and fear of my own insecurities and exploring ways we can be encouraged to quit speaking negatively to ourselves.
+Rather than focusing on the pursuit of being enough, my challenge is for you to walk into a space of ‘being’.

 Highlights From the Episode:

 [1:50] “The reality of our lives is that we’re not perfect.
 There’s so much of our lives that is going to be inadequate, or imperfect… Yet we hold ourselves to these crazy, unreachable standards and then get mad at ourselves and say we’re, ‘not enough.”